trentjbrendel/Glimpse/build-aux/windows-msi/README.md

 You will be pleased to know that we do not include the whole of MinGW inside the MSI file!
 The WiX build tools just pick out the dependencies we have determined that Glimpse Image Editor (64-bit) needs to function through a combination of experimentation and guesswork.

-### How to Package Glimpse Image Editor 0.1.2 Gold Edition
+### How to Package Glimpse Image Editor 0.1.2 Release 2
 These instructions will package the code as a 32-bit Windows MSI installer.
 You should install [the original Glimpse Image Editor 0.1.2 installer](https://github.com/glimpse-editor/Glimpse/releases/download/v0.1.2/glimpse-0.1.2.msi) on Windows to retrieve the built files you need for this.

 1. Follow the steps for packaging Glimpse Image Editor 0.2.0 x86 (32-bit)